 If you think you’re going to be climbing more than a handful of times, your first investment should be climbing shoes.
 Rock climbing shoes that fit perfectly help you get a better feel for the wall, which can significantly boost your learning curve when you’re starting out (if you aren’t renting shoes, you wear climbing shoes without socks, but if you are renting, socks are highly recommended).

 Climbing shoes aren’t as expensive as you might think – there are plenty of options under $150 for a beginner pair, and they should last you a long time.
-You can also check the MEC Gear Swap for a lightly pre-loved pair.
+You can also check secondhand online marketplace sites for a lightly pre-loved pair.
 When you’re ready buy your own, read our tips on how to choose climbing shoes.

 You’ll need more rock climbing equipment as you progress and things get more technical.
 MEC offers a 10% off climbing package, which is great for new climbers.
 Buy a few items at once and you get a discount to sweeten the deal.